lolsZz/content-optimiser/USAGE_GUIDE.md

 - Improve the signal-to-noise ratio of your content
 - Focus the LLM on the most important information

+With specialized content helpers, you can now achieve even better results across different content types.
 Experiment with different configurations to find the optimal balance between noise removal and content preservation for your specific use case.